Chapter 16 : Changed

 ‘You used to,’ I said quietly, ‘you used to go out of your way to try and be mean to me.

 ‘No actually I didn’t.
 Well, I mean I did sometimes.
 You were infuriatingly perfect all of the time, but it was much more fun to wind up Potter and Weasley.
 They would always flip, but you would just walk away.
-I think I only really got to you once.’
+I think I only really got to you once or twice.’

 ‘Yeah that would be the time when I slapped you,’ I said smiling widely at the memory.